Key Takeaways

 Alcohol isn’t just another item on the list.
 It is a serious concern.
 Even a small amount of alcohol can pass into the breast milk and affect the baby's brain development and sleep patterns.

-Diet for Breastfeeding Mothers- Mom’s Edition
+Diet for Breastfeeding Mothers- What Moms Say About It

 Whenever I ate a rajma or chole, my daughter would cry for hours in the evening.
 That's when my pediatrician suggested that I cut back, and it helped immediately-Jaanvi, Ludhiana